 As an Episcopal Church, we are:

-- A COMMUNAL CHURCH: We believe that the Church is not a congregation of individuals, but that we are all one in the person of Jesus Christ and that together we proclaim the Good News of God’s love for theentire world in his name.
-We also believe that this unity extends to the whole worldwide Church.
+- A COMMUNAL CHURCH: We believe that the Church is not a congregation of individuals, but that we are all one in the person of Jesus Christ.
+Together we proclaim the Good News of God’s love for the entire world in his name and believe that this unity extends to the whole worldwide Church.

 - A SACRAMENTAL CHURCH We believe that the love Jesus Christ is given to us through “outward and visible signs” or sacraments, especially Baptism and The Holy Eucharist (Communion, the Lord’s Supper).
-We also celebrate the Sacraments of Confirmation, Marriage, Ordination, Anointing of the Sick, and Ordination.
+We also celebrate the Sacraments of Confirmation, Marriage, Ordination, and Anointing of the Sick.
 Our Sunday Eucharist is an affirmation of our unity in Christ, “One Bread, One Body,” and that we are called to go into the world to be the Body of Christ in the name of Jesus.

-- A PROPHETIC CHURCH We believe that we are called to faithfully proclaim God’s gracious love for all people and to work for justice in the world especially the poor, the marginalized and the outcast.
+- A PROPHETIC CHURCH We believe that we are called to faithfully proclaim God’s gracious love for all people and to work for justice in the world especially on behalf of the poor, the marginalized and the outcast.

 - A THINKING CHURCH We believe that God gave each of us a brain to use rationally.
 We believe God reveals the Divine to us not only through the Bible and the Church but also through Science, Literature, and Beauty.

 - A PERSONAL CHURCH: We believe that each person is valued by God, and that the spiritual journey of each of us contributes to the growing faith of our Christian family.